Blackstone, West Sussex: Geography

-Within Blackstone, defined by hamlet road signs, are detached, semi-detached, and terraced houses and cottages, a farm, a stables, barns, a furniture maker and a campervan hire company.
+Within Blackstone, defined by hamlet road signs, are detached, semi-detached, and terraced houses and cottages, two farms, a stables, barns, a furniture maker and a campervan hire company.
 Just outside the hamlet at the north is a wastewater treatment works for Southern Water.

 Landmarks

 There are five Grade II listed buildings in Blackstone, all at the west of Blackstone Street.

 'Stockmans', on the corner at the north side of Blackstone Street, dates to possibly before the 17th century.
 It is of two storeys and three bays, the lower storey in red brick, the upper timber-framed with part brick and part plaster infill and a hipped roof.
 Also at the north of the street, further east, is 'Blackstone Farmhouse', dating to the mid-18th century, of five bays in two storeys, and of red brick with a Horsham Stone tiled roof with chimneys at each end.
 There is an external '1674' datestone.
 Today the house is named by an external plaque as 'Blackstone House'.
 At the east corner of the street is Yeomans Hall, possibly pre-17th century, and its attached former barn, 18th century, making a tiled roof L-shaped complex of two storeys with hipped roofs and casement windows.
 The hall is timber framed, with red brick infill on the north face, and includes an external chimney breast.
 The south side is completely red brick faced, the east with overlapping red tile facing above a brick plinth.
 The red brick faced 'barn' attached at right angles at the west is incorporated making a residential whole.
 In the early 17th century a parlour wing, service extensions, an upper floor and the external chimney stack were added to the hall.
 On the south side of the street, opposite Yeomans Hall, is 'Corner Cottages', an 18th-century terraced range of four two-storey cottages with a shallow hipped roof.
 The cottages are of red brick laid in Sussex bond, three stretchers to one header.
 The windows in three of the cottages are sash but sliding horizontally.
 On the same side of the street in the next plot is 'Old Timbers', possible dating to before the 17th century, of two storeys and three bays with casement windows.
 It is timber framed with white painted brick infilling below and white plaster above. the roof at the west is hipped, and at the east is truncated with an added lower lean-to.
 Two further terraced ranges of cottages are on the north side of the east end of Blackstone street, both dating to the mid-19th century; one is timber-framed, the other with a facade of overlapping slate tiles.